 On January 24, 2013, the board of directors of CVR adopted a quarterly cash dividend policy.
-Subject to declaration by its board of directors, CVR's quarterly dividend is currently \$0.75 per share, or \$3.00 per share on an annualized basis.
+CVR began paying regular quarterly dividends in the second quarter of 2013.
+Dividends are subject to change at the discretion of CVR's board of directors and may change from quarter to quarter.
 As we currently own approximately 82.0% of the common shares of CVR, the majority of CVR's dividend will directly upstream to us.
-For the year ended December 31, 2013 we received \$1,015 million in dividends from CVR, including two special dividends declared as discussed below.
-Subsequent to December 31, 2013, CVR declared a quarterly dividend which will result in an additional aggregate \$53 million in dividends paid to us in the first quarter of 2014.
-In addition, subsequent to December 31, 2013, CVR Refining declared a quarterly dividend which will result in an additional aggregate \$3 million in dividends paid to us in the first quarter of 2014.
+For the years ended December 31, 2014 and 2013, we received an aggregate of \$374 million and approximately \$1.0 billion, respectively, in dividends from CVR and distributions from CVR Refining, including one special dividend during 2014 and two special dividends during 2013 from CVR, as discussed below.
+Subsequent to December 31, 2014, CVR and CVR Refining declared a quarterly dividend/distribution which will result in an additional aggregate \$38 million in dividends/distributions paid to us in the first quarter of 2015.